hazelcast/hazelcast-reference-manual/src/Management.md

 ### Multimap Statistics

+To get MultiMap statistics, use the `getLocalMultiMapStats()` method from the `MultiMap` interface.
-The `MultiMap` interface has a `getLocalMultiMapStats()` method which returns a `LocalMultiMapStats` object that holds local MultiMap statistics.
+This method returns a `LocalMultiMapStats` object that holds local MultiMap statistics.

+Below is example code where the `getLocalMultiMapStats()` method and the `getLastUpdateTime` method from `LocalMultiMapStats` get the last update time.

 ```java
 HazelcastInstance node = Hazelcast.newHazelcastInstance();
 MultiMap<String, Customer> customers = node.getMultiMap( "customers" );